 - Resources to keep the website experience functioning on a day-to-day basis

-- Back-end developers to create the tools that let your team enter products, price products, and connect back to a payment gateway (according to PCMag)
+- Back-end developers to create the tools that let your team enter products, price products, and connect back to a payment gateway

 - Or more personnel to manage data or order entry, customer service, etc.